 Make some tasty tasty jam!

-Toast the almond slivers in a dry skillet on medium high heat until they start to brown and you can start smelling them.
+Toast the almond slivers in a dry skillet on medium-high heat until they start to brown and you can start to smell them.

 Roughly chop the drained lychees and do the same with the beetroot.

 Put chopped lychees, chopped beetroot, lychee syrup, jam sugar, and vanilla sugar into a pot.
 Turn the heat to medium-high and keep stirring until your mixture starts to bubble.
 Let it cook and bubble for 5 minutes and stir occasionally to prevent it from catching at the bottom of your pan.

 Add the almond slivers and give a good stir.

 Spoon into sterilized jars till you reach the rim and seal while boiling hot.